Site Map Email Us Home

 Introduction

-This article demonstrates how to exchange data in .NET using SSL / TLS classes from Clever Internet .NET Suite
+This article demonstrates how to exchange data in .NET using SSL / TLS classes from Internet Components - Clever Internet .NET Suite

 When developing Network applications, it may be necessary to transfer sensitive data between client and server.
 Network traffic can be easily intercepted and read by Network sniffers.
 The Clever Internet .NET Suite provides a set of classes which allow you to protect sensitive data by using SSL / TLS security protocol and transfer encrypted data over the Internet.